Black Lung Disease: A Coal Miner’s Worst Nightmare

 Why You Need a Lawyer

 Filing and qualifying for either or both a workers’ compensation and a Black Lung Benefits Act claim is complex.
-You need the advice, counsel and representation of an experienced local workers’ compensation attorney.
+You need the advice, counsel, and representation of an experienced local workers’ compensation attorney.

-Keep in mind that each state has its own workers’ compensation laws with their own mandatory procedures and statutes of limitation.
+Keep in mind that each state has its own workers’ compensation laws with its mandatory procedures and statutes of limitation.
 Only a local attorney will know the specific laws and procedures of your state.
 In other words, he or she can guide you through the entire process, making sure you adhere to the laws and their time frames.

-As for filing your Black Lung Benefits Act claim, he or she likely will already know about the written declaration of representation the Act requires attorneys to submit along with their clients’ claims.
+As for filing your Black Lung Benefits Act claim, he or she likely will already know about the written declaration of representation the Act requires attorneys to submit along with their client’s claims.

 Work With an Experienced Local Lawyer